aosabook/500lines/event-web-framework/draft.markdown

       (values))))
 ```

 This version of `write!` takes a `response` and a `usocket` named `sock`, and writes content to a stream provided by `sock`.
 We locally define the function `write-ln` which takes some number of sequences, and writes them out to the stream followed by a `crlf`.
 This is for readability; we could instead have called `write-sequence`/`crlf` directly.

 Note that we're doing the "Must.
 Not.
 BLOCK." thing again.
-If the write takes more than `.2` seconds, we just move on rather than waiting on the write to complete.
+While writes are likely to be buffered and are at lower risk of blocking than reads, we still don't want our server to grind to a halt if something goes wrong here.
+If the write takes more than `.2` seconds[^timeout], we just move on (throwing out the current socket) rather than waiting any longer.

+[^timeout]: `with-timeout` has different implementations on different Lisps.
+In some environments, it may create another thread or process to monitor the one that invoked it.
+While we'd only be creating at most one of these at a time, it is a relatively heavyweight operation to be performing per-write.
+We'd potentially want to consider an alternative approach in those environments.

 Writing an `SSE` out is conceptually similar to, but mechanically different from writing out a `response`: